LuigiD5555/agentic-rag-graphiti-redis/src/api/doc/QUICKSTART_API.md

 # 🚀 Quick Start - REST API

-A quick guide to start the OpenAI-compatible REST API in minutes.
+A quick guide to start the Ollama-like REST API in minutes.

 ---